mjkpolo/Zybo-Z7-20-Wiki/Linux-Kernel-Module-for-Hardware-Mutex.md

 to and from control and status registers).
 - AXI4-Stream—For high-speed streaming data.

+*To skip manual Block Design and Microblaze setup, use [this](https://gitlab.ssec.wisc.edu/mkurzynski/petalinux-zybo-z7-20/-/blob/BlockMemMutex/hw/design_1_wrapper.xsa) `.xsa` file for the Petalinux part.*

+*To skip the module creation, you can use [this](https://gitlab.ssec.wisc.edu/mkurzynski/petalinux-zybo-z7-20/-/tree/BlockMemMutex/os) folder as your base Petalinux project.*

 ## Block Design

 Our block design's purpose is to create a shared memory window between a Microblaze and the Zynq.
 We will use a BRAM controller and generator to create the physical registers, and connect both processors to the slave AXI interconnect ports.
 One of the master ports will be for a Uartlite IP for sending messages over the RS232 Pmod header to either the mirror controller, or a USB adapter for testing purposes.
 Another port is for the Mutex used to synchronize the Zynq and Microblaze.
 The final port is LEDs for debug purposes, and will blink an "SOS" signal when the Microblaze encounters an error.